silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/07_Debugging/01_Error_Handling.md

 ```

 [info]
-In addition to SilverStripe-integrated logging, it is advisable to fall back to PHP's native logging functionality.
+In addition to Silverstripe CMS integrated logging, it is advisable to fall back to PHP's native logging functionality.
 A
-script might terminate before it reaches the SilverStripe error handling, for example in the case of a fatal error.
+script might terminate before it reaches the Silverstripe CMS error handling, for example in the case of a fatal error.
 Make
 sure `log_errors` and `error_log` in your PHP ini file are configured.
 [/info]